hapax/hapax.github.io/assets/teaching.md

 way to experience the world.
 The walking is a means to this end.
 And the class will remain a dead letter, pure trudgery, until it gets out of the scrubland and owns its purpose.

+Would you blame most students for losing interest and lagging behind, and later identifying as people who hated hiking?
+Of course not!

+Unless they are taught to love hiking, they'll have no thought of walking for hours every day.
+Not to mention if it becomes a joyless chore, in which case they'll do everything they can to avoid it!